UBC-Solar/sunlink/docs/SYSTEM.md

 ## Telemetry board (TEL)

-The telemetry system could not exist without the telemetry board (TEL).
+The telemetry system could not exist without the telemetry board.
 This board houses the radio and cellular modules which are used in-tandem to wirelessly transmit data.
+Two transmission modes are used to improve the overall reliability of the system.

 At its simplest, the telemetry board is responsible for reading CAN messages from the car's CAN bus, encoding it in a serial format, and transmitting it over radio and cellular.